Xabaril/lucecu/docs/GettingStarted-K8SOperator.md

 > kubectl get hc
 ```

-## Debuging CRD
+## Debugging CRD

-You can debug the Kubernetes operator like a regular project,  the Kubernetes client use the cluster config or user config depending on the operator is executed.
+You can debug the Kubernetes operator like a regular project, the Kubernetes client uses the cluster config or user config depending where the operator is executed.

 ```csharp
 services.AddSingleton<IKubernetes>(sp =>